-A clean shaven look with short trimmed hair is ideal for men who appear for sales job interviews.
-Carry hand sanitiser, tissues and deodorants while you head for the interview.
+A clean-shaven look with short trimmed hair is ideal for men who appear for sales job interviews.
+Carry hand sanitizer, tissues, and deodorants while you head for the interview.

 2. Be Punctual:

 Reach the venue for the interview on time.
 Wear a watch on the wrist.
-It gives an impression that you are time conscious.
+It gives the impression that you are time conscious.